HowlingByte/.github/profile/README.md

 * Pyhton-2048: 2048 game on Python with Tkinter.

 ## Contributing
 We welcome contributions from the community!
 If you'd like to contribute to any of our projects, please follow the guidelines outlined in each project's repository.
-Together, we can shape the future of technology and unleash the power of the wolf
+Together, we can shape the future of technology and unleash the power of the wolf.

 <!--